garrandall/popular-music-data/tracks/want-to-want-me-jason-derulo.md

 And if you want me, girl, you got me
 There's nothing I, no, I wouldn't do (I wouldn't do) Just to get up next to you
-Ooh-ooh-ooh-ooh-ooh-ooh
+Oh-ohoohhoh-ohoh
 Just to get up next to you
-Ooh-ooh-ooh-ooh-ooh-ooh
+Oh-ohoohhoh-ohoh
 Aw yeah

-You open the door (ooh)
+You open the door (oh
-Wearing nothing but a smile down to the floor (ooh) And you whisper in my ear, "Baby, I'm yours" (ooh) Ooh, just the thought of you gets me so high, so high
+Wearing nothing but a smile down to the floor (oh
+And you whisper in my ear, "Baby, I'm yours" (oh
+Oh, just the thought of you gets me so high, so high

 Girl, you're the one I want to want me